What are Franklin balls — and how do they work? - Horse & Hound

-A video on social media of German riders doing ridden exercises with small plastic training aids known as Franklin balls under their legs and upper arms has generated interest among UK equestrians.
+The use of small plastic training aids known as Franklin balls to help riders improve their body awareness so they can send clearer signals to their horse is growing among UK equestrians.
 We take a look at what they are and how they work

 What are Franklin balls?